justanotherlad/Wolfram-Research-Diary/README.md

 # Wolfram-Research-Diary

-> A minimalistic md blog to keep a record of WSS'2020 and write notes for myself
+> A minimalistic .md blog to keep a record of WSS'2020 and write notes for myself

 *Format: Day_i.md (as uploaded above)*